 EDU 331: HUMAN DEVELOPMENT AND LEARNING.
-This is a course is a study of the psychological principles and learning processes from infancy to death; acquisition of motor skills.
+This course is a study of the psychological principles and learning processes from infancy to death; acquisition of motor skills.
 This course will appeal to students with educational goals ranging from Psychology and Human Development to Nursing and Education.
 Other topics for this course include perception, language, reasoning, and social behavior.
 Observation will be required in this course (option EDU 214).
 CREDIT: THREE SEMESTER HOURS.

 EDU 335: METHODS, MATERIALS AND EDUCATIONAL TECHNOLOGY IN THE CLASSROOM.
 This course is designed to focus on methods, research and materials for using and assessing various forms of media, technology, and audiovisual techniques for using all types of equipment the research in the field that reinforces the need for effective use of media in the classroom.
-This course will engage students in the techniques for using all types of equipment, the research in the field that reinforces the need for effective use of media in the classroom, the methods used in planning instruction and places where media can be found for classroom use.
+This course will engage students in the techniques for using all types of equipment, the research in the field that reinforces the need for effective use of media in the classroom.
+This field that reinforces the need for effective use of media in the classroom, the methods used in planning instruction and places where media can be found for classroom use.
 Additionally, students will practice and demonstrate the use of various media methods in conjunction with other method courses and field experiences.
 Students will be expected to demonstrate proficiency on competencies relate to the use of technology.
 Prerequisite: EDU 312 and 313.
 CREDIT: THREE SEMESTER HOURS.